-- Keep your baby in an upright position for 20 to 30 minutes after each meal.
+- Keep your baby upright for 20 to 30 minutes after each meal.

-The exact cause of all hiccups in infants is not always evident.
-However, as long as your baby is not vomiting with their hiccups, does not seem bothered by them, and is under the age of 1 year old, this can be a normal part of development.
+As long as your baby is not vomiting with their hiccups, does not seem bothered, and is under the age of 1, hiccups can be a usual part of development.

-The hiccups should go away by the time your baby reaches their first birthday.
-However, if they continue after that time or, if you baby seems upset by them or cranky, talk to your doctor.
+Regular hiccups should go away by the time your baby reaches 1 year old.
+However, if your baby often hiccups after that or seems upset or unusually cranky, talk with your doctor.
 They will be able to rule out any other possible causes.